patrick-brainoo/JS-Fundamentals/README.md

 - If one or both arguments are missing → prints `NaN`
 - If both arguments are integers → prints their sum

+project 10
+This script computes the **factorial** of a number passed as the first argument:

+- If the argument is missing or not a number → prints `1`
+- Uses a **recursive function** to compute the factorial